Nachtraven/nachtraven.github.io/_pages/about.md

 ---

-## Personal profile

 I am a BSc Computer Science with a major in artificial intelligence.
-I have a particular interest in Deep learning and real world problem solving with AI as well as electronics and hardware.
+I have a particular interest in machine learning and real world problem solving with AI as well as electronics and hardware.

 Proficient with electrical circuits, arduinos, radars as well as mechanical and software prototyping, I currently work for [OTIV, a company focusing on AI for rail vehicles](https://otiv.ai)